dell/omnia-containers/docs/GetStarted/slurm_quickstart.md

 For detailed information on PXE mapping file format and parameters, see [PXE Mapping File](../Reference/SampleFiles/pxe_mapping_file.md).

-### Alternative: Discover Nodes via OME
+#### Option B: Discover Nodes via OME

-If you did not create the `pxe_mapping_file.csv` manually, you can use OpenManage Enterprise (OME) to automatically discover servers and generate the PXE mapping file.
+Use OpenManage Enterprise (OME) to automatically discover servers and generate the PXE mapping file.

 1. In OME, discover the cluster nodes.
 See the